 A vibrant university town

-At the City of Knowledge and Urban Development, we are working to integrate education, research, business, housing, urban and commercial life in new and exciting ways to realise the vision of creating a vibrant university town and greater coherence between city, research, education, public and private initiatives.
+Science City Lyngby work to integrate education, research, business, housing, urban and commercial life in new and exciting ways to realize the vision of creating a vibrant university town and greater coherence between city, research, education, public and private initiatives.

 Urban development in Lyngby aims to build bridges between sectors, business and educational institutions.
 The main objective is to make Lyngby-Taarbæk one of Europe’s leading university towns.